skillrepos/secure-agents/labs.md

 **Lab 1: Guardrails and Canary Tokens - Wrapping the Model**

-**Purpose: Put the first layer of defense around HelpBot - input guards before the model, output guards after it, and a canary token that catches a prompt leak the guards miss.
-The terms used here are defined on the *Lab 1 vocabulary* slide.**
+**Purpose: Put the first layer of defense around HelpBot - input guards before the model, output guards after it, and a canary token that catches a prompt leak the guards miss.**

 <br>